-Before we get started, I just want to emphasise that these ideas are simply inspiration.
+Before we get started, I just want to emphasize that these ideas are simply inspiration.
 It’s your responsibility to take all of the safety measures needed before trying to plan a drive by party or car parade.
 That includes taking into consideration any local guidelines as well as other safety precautions for cars and people that will keep everyone safe and sound on every level possible.
 Thank you!
-(Update, I just shared some no contact Halloween ideas here if you are interested.)
+(Update, I just shared some no contact Valentine’s Day ideas here if you are interested.)

 HOSTING A DRIVE BY PARTY